White Papers

 1.1 Introduction

 For the majority of our customers, axis diplomat lies at the heart of their business and any “down-time” during working hours or loss of data is a business critical issue.
-This document discusses some of the causes of data loss or downtime which are outside of the control of axisfirst.

 The causes for these incidents include